tjadams/Coding-Problems/dsalgo/README.md

 3. Use cache results in recursive solution if they are available to use
 4. If they are not available to use, calculate and cache new result

+### Detailed steps
+1. Show optimal substructure.
+Show that an optimal solution to the problem holds optimal solutions to subproblems.
+First, characterize what the solution may look like.
+Ex: Lowest common substring has the following properties...
+2. Write a recurrence for the value of an optimal solution.
+That may look something like the following: M_optimal = minimum over all choices depending on the indece k from the following formula: something like M_optimal resulting from choice of k + cost associated with making choice indece k.
+3. Compute the value of an optimal solution in a bottom-up way.
+This way, all subproblems are pre-computed.
+4. Construct an optimal solution from the computed information.

+### Examples from ECE 250 - Data Structures and Algorithms

 ## Analyzing Space Complexity a.k.a Auxillary Memory
 Space Complexity/Auxillary Memory is the "extra space" used as a result of calling a function.
 This is mainly tricky to analyze in recursive problems.
 Here's a formula that helps with analyzing.
 **Space Complexity of a recursive problem = (space per stack frame)*(# of stack frames which in most cases is the amount of times the function is recursively called)**